interglobe/sm_inefax/README.md

 # in-efax
-AGI which handles incoming faxes, converts them to PDF, and mails them to the specified e-mail address
+Asterisk PBX AGI which handles incoming faxes, converts them to PDF, and mails them to the specified e-mail address.